The Garden Grazer

 Home » Recipes » Sides

-Our favorite easy baked tofu recipe!
-It's simple to prepare, only 6 ingredients, and has such delicious savory flavor.
-Perfect for snacking, salads, rice bowls, etc. (Vegan, gluten-free, oil-free.)
+This easy baked tofu recipe is simple to prepare but has so much delicious, savory flavor!
+It's only 6 ingredients, and great for snacking, salads, rice bowls, and beyond.
+(Vegan, gluten-free, oil-free.)

-Cubes of easy baked marinated tofu on a plate with sesame seeds
+Close up view of easy baked savory tofu garnished with sesame seeds and green onion

-This simple marinated baked tofu is so flavorful and versatile!
+This marinated baked tofu is so flavorful and versatile!
+It's only 6 simple ingredients and super easy to prepare.

-Since tofu is basically a blank palette, we stir together an easy marinade that brings LOTS of savory flavor.
+Since tofu is basically a blank palette, we stir together an easy Asian-style marinade with lots of savory flavor.
+Then bake it in the oven to tender, golden perfection.
+That's it!

 • Tamari: Or you can substitute soy sauce, but I use tamari for gluten-free.
 Be sure to use low sodium if desired.
 Coconut aminos could also work.